 There is a Millville census designated place (CDP) so population statistics are available from the 2010 US Census.
-According to the census, the population of the CDP is 727, however the CDP boundary is smaller than the Millville FPD boundary so it may not capture the population of the FPD.
-Using GIS data and 2010 census blocks, the estimated population for the District is approximately 1,650.
-Using the growth rate estimate of 0.2 - 1.1 percent annual growth and the estimated population of 1,650, the population served by the District could increase to 1,693 - 1,902 by the year 2023.
+According to the census, the CDP population is 727, however the boundary is smaller than the Millville FPD boundary so it may not capture the entire FPD population.
+Using GIS data and 2010 census blocks, the estimated District population is approximately 1,650.
+Using the 0.2 - 1.1 percent growth rate estimate, the District population could increase to 1,693 - 1,902 by the year 2023.